DeepLcom/sql-mock/README.md

 A full documentation can be found [on the documentation page](https://deeplcom.github.io/sql-mock/)

 The library currently supports the following databases.
 * BigQuery
 * Clickhouse
+* Redshift

 ## Installation